 Add a Skillable Studio Webhook

-2. Search for the specific API Consumer that you wish to configure Webhooks for.
+Search for the API Consumer you want to configure webhooks for.

 Section availability